Spring and apple blossom are months away, what does pollination have to do with anything in October?

 Even if your trees are listed as being self-fertile, they will still only give the best crops when cross pollinated.

-To help you choose the right trees, we have cooked up a colourful new apple tree pollination table.
+To help you choose the right trees, we have cooked up a handy new apple tree pollination checking gizmo.

 This table combines 2 different ways of choosing a pollination partner - pollination groups & pollination dates.